microsoft/FluidFramework/build-tools/talks/2022-build-tools-refresh.md

 Each handler signals _success_ or _failure_ , which triggers a state change in the machine, and the loop begins again.

-Each handler has access to a context object containing metadata
+Each handler has access to a context object containing metadata.

 ---

 # Machine design decisions

-* How many actions?
+## How many actions?
 (How many arrows exit a state?)
- * _2 for most states_
+_2 for most states_

-* How should duplicate or similar states be handled?
+---

- * _Option 1: Loop back to earlier states_
+## How should duplicate or similar states be handled?

-  * Requires more actions in most cases, because the path matters
+### _Option 1: Loop back to earlier states_

- * _Option 2: Create duplicate states that use the same handler_
+Requires more actions in most cases, because the path matters

-  * Lots of duplicate states can be confusing
+### _Option 2: Create duplicate states that use the same handler_

-  * Naming convention helps: all states that should be handled the same are numbered
+Lots of duplicate states can be confusing
-  * Switch statement handles all the states the same way
+Naming convention helps: all states that should be handled the same are numbered

 ---

 # Design lesson

-* It is tempting to add actions to encode logic branches…
+It is tempting to add actions to encode logic branches…

- * If a, then actionA, else if b, then actionA, else actionFail
+  If a, then actionA, else if b, then actionB, else actionFail

-* …but it's better to add more states
+…but it's better to add more states

-* Because:
+Because:
  * State handlers don't need to know about what's next or what came before, so adding new states or rearranging states is easy.